r6raviteja/global-agent-hackathon-may-2025/submissions/SmartApply/SmartApply/Readme.md

 ---
 ## 🚀 How to run
 1. comment down 4Mail.py it requires your Composio account API key
-2. Place your resume (CV.pdf), fill your preferences in UserData.py
+2. Place your resume (CV.pdf)
 3. install requirements.txt, Optionally Change advanced models in 3Browser_ash.py like claude,.. if needed. and add environment variables openai, gemini, ..
-4. Run app.py ( JobsData.csv have list of jobs and Change variable numJob in app.py to apply for other jobs )
+4. Run st_app.py ( JobsData.csv have list of jobs or you can also run app.py without ui )
+5. Update preferences and click apply.

 ## 🚀 Features